Large deviations asymptotics for unbounded additive functionals of diffusion processes: Introduction

 The remainder of the paper is organized as follows: In Sections~\ref{model_presentation} and~\ref{main_result_presentation}, we present the model and our main result (Theorem~\ref{asympotics-for-cal-A}), namely, the upper large deviations asymptotics for the empirical average of the unbounded additive functionals under consideration.
 In Section~\ref{overall-methodology}, we present our methodology including the cycle decomposition and scaling techniques mentioned above, which provides a heuristic proof of our main result and a road map of the proof techniques that we use to make the analysis rigorous.
-In Section~\ref{2-main-building-blocks}, we present two key components (Lemma~\ref{semi-exponential-property-cycles} and Proposition~\ref{counting-process-asymptotics}) for the proof of the main result and, based on these components, conclude its proof.
+In Section~\ref{2-main-building-blocks}, we present a key lemma (Lemma~\ref{semi-exponential-property-cycles}) for the proof of the main result and, based on this, conclude its proof.
 In Section~\ref{continuity-properties-V}, we present and prove some useful continuity properties of the variational problems associated with Lemma~\ref{semi-exponential-property-cycles}.
-Section~\ref{proof-lemma-21} is devoted to the proof of Lemma~\ref{semi-exponential-property-cycles}, and Section~\ref{section-proof-of-ndelta-asy} contains the proof of Proposition~\ref{counting-process-asymptotics}.
-Finally, the paper contains three appendices covering existing large deviations results tailored to our setting, results on upper bounds for densities of first passage times of diffusion processes, and a proof diagram of our main result.
+Section~\ref{proof-lemma-21} is devoted to the proof of Lemma~\ref{semi-exponential-property-cycles}, and Section~\ref{section-proof-of-ndelta-asy} contains the proof of auxiliary Lemma~\ref{bounded-moment-generating-function-t-1-delta}.
+Finally, the paper contains two appendices covering existing large deviations results tailored to our setting and results on upper bounds for densities of first passage times of diffusion processes.